markusmoenig/Eldiron/docs/docs/rules_in_eldiron.md

 entries for reagents, materials, and future crafting inputs.
 For example, `minor_heal` consumes `1 blessed_herb` only after target, range, MP, and effect checks pass.

+Regenerating resources use top-level `resource_regen` rules.
+For example, `[resource_regen.MP]` restores mana over real-time seconds, carries fractional progress between ticks, and clamps the result to `MAX_MP`.
+This keeps MP restoration in the ruleset instead of in individual scripts or screen widgets.

 Resource nodes are separate from inventory materials.
 For example, `wild_herb_node` is a placed world item with `static = true`, `resource_id =